filipvabrousek/JS-Algorithms/ML - basics.md

     /*--------------------------------------STAGE--------------------------------------
-	1 - calculate cost of the string and display, create chn by mating the using "mate()" and splice them splice(from, to)
+	1 - calculate cost of the string and display, create chn by mating the using "mate()" and 1.1 - use the combine method to splice them splice(from, to)

 	2 - looping through memebers and mutate each 50% mutation rate using the mutate method 3 - we have the result !!!!
 	4 - increase stage and call "generation()" every 20 ms */

     stage(){

         //  1